Rajshahi: Parks and greenery

-Shaheed A.H.M Qamaruzzaman Central Park and Zoo is one of the popular public places of Rajshahi city.
+Shaheed A.H.M Qamaruzzaman Central Park and Zoo is one of the popular public places in Rajshahi city.
 A wide area with green trees and grasses houses different animal species.
 It is located by the bank of the Padma River.
-Other parks in the city are Bhubon Mohon park and Captain Monsur Ali park.
-Shahid Zia children's park is specially designed for children's amusement.
-The bank of the Padma river along the city is also a destination for recreation.
+Other parks in the city are Bhubon Mohon Park and Captain Monsur Ali Park.
+Shahid Zia's children's park is specially designed for children's amusement.
+The bank of the Padma River along the city is also a destination for recreation.
 The bank is a planned zone in many parts of the city to accommodate city dwellers for recreation purposes.
-In 2015, Munsguard park near the old Dutch Boro Kuthi building and Lalonshah park near Shahmukhdum Eidgah was built bordering the bank to provide residents a place to enjoy the views of the Padma river.
+In 2015, Munsguard Park near the old Dutch Boro Kuthi building and Lalonshah Park near Shahmukhdum Eidgah was built bordering the bank to provide residents a place to enjoy the views of the Padma river.